Gorath - Boss Fight (short version)

 Traits

-Legendary Resistance (3/Day).
+Legendary Resistance (2/Day).
 If Gorath fails a saving throw, he can choose to succeed instead.

-Phase One.
+Phase Transition.
 When Gorath is reduced to 0 hit points, he does not die.
-Instead, all conditions affecting him end and he is replaced by Gorath Blackmane (Phase 2).
+Instead, all conditions affecting him end, and he is replaced by Gorath Blackmane (Phase 2).

 Actions

 Staff.
-Melee Weapon Attack: +4 to hit, reach 5 ft., one target.
-Hit: 1d8 bludgeoning damage.
+Melee Weapon Attack: +3 to hit, reach 5 ft., one target.
+Hit: 5 (1d8) bludgeoning damage.
 Gorath can make this attack twice.

 Bonus Actions

 War Chant.
-Until the start of Gorath’s next turn, all allies within 30 feet add +2 to their damage rolls.
+Until the start of Gorath’s next turn, each allied creature within 15 feet of him gains a +2 bonus to attack rolls and damage rolls.

 Legendary Actions

 Call to Formation.
-Gorath and up to two allies may each move up to 20 feet.
+Gorath and up to two allied creatures within 15 feet of him can each move up to 20 feet in the same direction without provoking opportunity attacks.

 Lair Actions

-When fighting inside its lair, Gorath can invoke the ambient magic to take lair actions.
-On initiative count 20 (losing initiative ties), gorath can take one lair action to cause one of the following effects:
+When fighting inside his lair, Gorath can invoke its ambient magic.
+On initiative count 20 (losing initiative ties), Gorath can take one of the following lair actions.
+Gorath can’t use the same effect two rounds in a row, and he can’t repeat an effect until all have been used.

 Gorath can't repeat an effect until they have all been used, and it can't use the same effect two rounds in a row.